eove/his-api/docs/eove-his-interface.md

 JSON data may include some constants like `MON_VTI_u` and some values like `303`.
 We do not include any description or units at runtime as we want to provide a compact API.
-In exchange, we provide static API [descriptors](https://github.com/eove/his-api/tree/master/docs/descriptors).
+In exchange, we provide static API descriptors (see https://github.com/eove/his-api/tree/master/docs/descriptors).
 These descriptors include information like monitorings or settings with units and english descriptions for each constant.

 Here is an extract: